allanalberts/Fraud-Detection-Model-Planning/README.md

 ### Fraud Features
 The dataset also includes 28 potential fraud prediction features which have been anomynized through a PCA dimensionality reduction transformation in order to maintain confidentiality of the data.
 The impact of these features on model effectiveness will be measured by independently evaluating each one to determine how well they distinguish distributions of fraud and non-fraud transactions.

-- maybe show multiple hist plots of the features???

 ### Identifying Relevant Fraud Detection Features
 Feature importance will be estimated based on a lack of similarity between the distributions of the fraud and non-fraud samples as determined from an independent t-test for each feature.
 A low p-value will indicate that the distributions are very different for the specific feature and therefore a model utilizing this feature will have a good likelihood of correctly classifying transactionss as fraud vs. non-fraud.